 Akai started to see the writing on the wall and discontinued the S-Series in 2000.
 The faster computers, software samplers and amazing computer programs released during the past decade have meant the death of the hardware sampler as we once knew it.
 Akai still produces a whole host of hardware samplers, but mainly in the form of the "sampling drum machine" made popular by their MPC series.
 Most people now use their computer and software sampler and can store as much sample memory as you can fit on your hard drive.
 As a result you now see sample library that contain several gigs of memory.
 Something that just would not be practical to store in hardware anymore.

 The sounds listed above are available on floppy disks for all S-Series samplers.
-We also have the complete collection available on CD-ROM with our Elite or Midi Mix CD's and also sell hard to find SCSI CD-ROM if you need one.
-Most S-Series samplers also will read WAV files so be sure to check out our WAV database.
+We also have the complete collection available on CD-ROM with our Elite or Midi Mix CD's Most S-Series samplers also will read WAV files so be sure to check out our WAV database.
 Our WAV library is massive and filled with tons of cool stuff which you can download and start using in your tracks today.

 If you have any questions or comments please contact us via phone or e-mail.
 Thank's for your support and Happy Sampling!